If you would like to visit with one of our experienced attorneys for more information, contact us

-Most landlords will require a new dentist to personally guaranty the lease space.
-This is not only to guarantee the lease payments, but also to reimburse the amortized tenant improvements the landlord gave at the start of the lease.
+Most landlords will require a new dentist to personally guarantee the lease space.
+This is not only to guarantee the lease payments, but also to reimburse the amortized tenant improvements that the landlord gave at the start of the lease.
 It's advisable to "burn off" this personal guaranty as soon as possible, leaving only the dentist's corporate entity as the signatory to the lease.

 Most landlords seek ways to minimize their liability, often through creative legalese.
 Careful attention should be paid to how much liability is being waived, in what circumstances it is being waived, and what can be done in the event the landlord causes any damage.

 Some tenants will seek to remake their offices, install new equipment, or expand their space.
 A good lease will grant the dentist as much control over their office as possible, so long as the alterations are done in a professional manner.
 Furthermore, attention should be paid to what becomes of the alterations once the dentist installs them.
 For instance, perhaps the dentist purchases and installs specialty dental cabinetry.
 Typically these cabinets will be considered part of the lease space (i.e. - the landlord's property) unless you have planned for this in negotiations.